Projects and focus areas

 In 2019, a comprehensive analysis was carried out.
 The objective was to conclude what the conditions for public sea- and airborne rescue will look like in 2027-2037.
 Various future scenarios were discussed and the results became compiled in a report entitled "SAR 2.0 Future sea- and airborne rescue" where, among other things, the need to ensure resources was identified as an important piece of the puzzle.
 This in turn, has led to the initiation of three new collaborative projects and initiatives during 2020-2021.

 The Swedish Maritime Administration and shipping in general face a challenge to drastically reduce their environmental impact and greenhouse gas emissions.
 Sweden strives to reduce greenhouse gas emissions from domestic transport, which also includes domestic shipping, by at least 70 percent by 2030 compared with 2010.
 Government agencies should be pioneers in the transition.
 This conversion will require a combination of measures in both operational and technical energy efficiency, fuel change and new ship concepts.
 The Swedish Maritime Administration runs its own internal change projects and collaborates with other actors and participates in national and European R&D projects.

 The Swedish-Finnish collaboration on winter navigation research was established in 1972 and is funded by the maritime authorities in the two countries.
 A winter navigation research council administers the program.
 Within the program, annual announcements are made for research projects.

 The Winter Navigation Research Board is requesting project proposals for research, development or demonstration projects concerning winter navigation in the Baltic Sea.
-This year we are especially looking for projects to support planned amendments of the FSICR.
-The deadline is the 12th of September.
-Please see the attached call for projects and application form for more information.
+This year we are especially looking for projects concerning the energy efficiency of the winter navigation system, digitalization in winter navigation and the status of the Finnish Swedish Ice Class Rules (FSICR) with regard to future challenges.
+Please see the call for projects for more information.